MessiSensei/charRNN/README.md

-# 🧠 Character-Level RNN Text Generator (PyTorch)
+#  Character-Level RNN Text Generator (PyTorch)

-This project trains a character-level Recurrent Neural Network (RNN) using PyTorch to generate text one character at a time.
+using PyTorch to generate text one character at a time.

 ---

-## 📦 Requirements
+##  Requirements

-- Python 3.7+
 - PyTorch
 - NumPy